-- 1. The Bar Council is established to discharge the following functions: - (a) To be the governing body of the Bar. - (b) To consider, lay down and implement general policy with regard to all matters affecting the Bar.
+- 1. The Bar Council is established to discharge the following functions: - (a) To be the governing body of the Bar. - (b) To consider, lay down and implement general policy with regard to all matters affecting the Bar. - (c) To maintain the standards, honour and independence of the Bar, to promote, preserve and improve the services and functions of the Bar, and to represent and act for the Bar generally as well as in its relations with others and also in matters affecting the administration of justice.

-- (c) To maintain the standards, honour and independence of the Bar, to promote, preserve and improve the services and functions of the Bar, and to represent and act for the Bar generally as well as in its relations with others and also in matters affecting the administration of justice. - (d) As the Approved Regulator, to create a board, to be known as the Bar Standards Board, to which it delegates the discharge of its regulatory functions in compliance with Section 28 of the Legal Services Act 2007, including any financial or contractual arrangements associated with these functions.
+As the Approved Regulator, to create a board, to be known as the Bar Standards Board, to which it delegates the discharge of its regulatory functions in compliance with Section 28 of the Legal Services Act 2007.
 The Bar Standards Board shall be constituted in accordance with such constitution as it shall from time to time determine, and it shall notify the General Council of the Bar in advance of any change(s) being considered by the BSB Board.
 Functions and powers of the Bar Standards Board are set out fully in its constitution.